Republicans who won't be coming back to Congress after 2018 midterm elections

 Blake Farenthold

-After multiple accusations of sexual harassment, misconduct and inappropriate behavior surfaced over the past few weeks, Rep. Blake Farenthold, R-Texas, said he won’t run for re-election after all.
+After multiple accusations of sexual harassment, misconduct and inappropriate behavior surfaced, Rep. Blake Farenthold, R-Texas, said he won’t run for re-election.

 The House Ethics Committee said earlier in December 2017 that it was expanding a probe into sexual harassment allegations against the lawmaker, which would include an investigation into whether he retaliated against a former staff member for complaining of such behavior.
 Congressional sources said Farenthold paid an $84,000 settlement using taxpayer money.